remontoire-pac/ice-cancer-cell-lines/readme.md

 ## **ICE**
 ### interoperable, integrated CTD<sup>2</sup> cancer cell-line computational environment exemplar

-#### *Paul Clemons, Vlado Dancik, Joshua Dempster, Eugene Douglass, Kwat Medetgul-Ernar, Becky Kuzma, Sandrine Muller*
+#### *Paul Clemons, Vlado Dancik, Joshua Dempster, Eugene Douglass, Kwat Medetgul-Ernar, Becky Kuzma, Philip Montgomery, Sandrine Muller*

 ##### ICE is an environment to contain structured datasets in a modeling framework for computational biologists that was developed as part of a [CTD<sup>2</sup>](https://ocg.cancer.gov/programs/ctd2) Trans-Network Collaboration Project.
 ICE uses the [DepMap quarterly-release schedule](https://depmap.org/portal/) as a foundation to harmonize entity names and pre-align matrices of binary and numeric data to a common space of cell lines.